 eToro deposit fee

 Deposit fees are applied when you send money to your trading account from your bank account.
-Usually brokers don't charge money for that and eToro is not different: you will see the exact same amount on your brokerage account that you sent by any of the deposit methods eToro offers.
+Like almost all brokers, eToro doesn't charge any money for deposits: you will see the exact same amount credited on your brokerage account that you have sent, regardless of the deposit method.

 eToro withdrawal fee